Token System Design

 The engineers find it much easier to build because the design components now match the code structure.

 Starting with a collection of UI components doesn’t mean everything in it is useful, nor does it mean it has everything I need.
 To keep the design system manageable, I focused on only building the components we actually required.
-This prevented the system from becoming over-complicated and ensured it was easy for the team to maintain.
+This prevented the system from becoming over-complicated and ensured it was easier for the team to maintain.

-I added our mascot, Eddie the Beaver, into the system examples to add a bit of personality and delight for the team!
+I added our mascot, Eddie the beaver, into the system examples to add a bit of personality and delight for the team!

 The design system is a living project that will grow alongside our software.
 Because we are currently working with limited resources, I focused on adding clear descriptions and visualising tokens directly within the Figma files for the team to use immediately.